 02 223 59 99 – WEBSITE

-OPEN FROM WEDNESDAY TO THURSDAY FROM 5PM TO MIDNIGHT
+OPEN FROM THURSDAY to saturday FROM 6PM TO MIDNIGHT

 Opened in June 2016 in the Dansaert neighbourhood, LIB, or Life is Beautiful, joined the high-end mixology trend, that had recently been spreading over Brussels.